uspki/policies/certificate-policy.md

 #### 7.1.2.1 Root CA Certificate
 a. basicConstraints
 This extension MUST appear as a critical extension.
 The cA field MUST be set true.
-The pathLenConstraint field SHOULD NOT be present.
+The pathLenConstraint field MUST NOT be present.

 b. keyUsage
 This extension MUST be present and MUST be marked critical.
 Bit positions for keyCertSign and cRLSign MUST be set.
 If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.